CluedIn-io/CluedIn.Documentation/docs/010-getting-started/060-rule-builder.md

 ```
 1. Execute the query.

-    You re-processed all entities that belong to a certain entity type.
-Now, the action from the rule is applied to all entities.
+    You reprocessed all records that belong to a certain entity type.
+Now, the action from the rule is applied to those records.

-**To re-process the entity manually**
+**To reprocess a record manually**

-1. Find and open the needed entity.
+1. Find and open the needed record.

-1. In the upper-right corner of the entity details page, select **More** > **Re-process entity**.
+1. In the upper-right corner of the record details page, select **More** > **Re-process entity**.

     ![rule-builder-8.png](../../assets/images/getting-started/rule-builder/rule-builder-8.png)

-    You re-processed the entity.
+    You re-processed the record.
 Now, you can view the result of an action performed by the rule.

     ![rule-builder-7.png](../../assets/images/getting-started/rule-builder/rule-builder-7.png)

-1. To re-process other entities, repeat steps 1–2.
+1. To re-process other records, repeat steps 1–2.

 # Change rule